ubc-lib-geo/Data-Normalization-Classification/Content/Other_Methods.md

 ### 11) Which of the above maps gives a more truthful representation of the data?
     A) Race of Majoirty of Police Killing Victims
     B) Race Most Likely to be Killed by Police

+    Ordinal data is data that has an order/rank to it